 Photos

-11 Photos
+10 Photos

-This satellite image shows Fiji&apos;s second-largest island, Vanua Levu, and the Cakaulevu Reef that shelters the island&apos;s northern shore.
-Also called the Great Sea Reef, Cakaulevu shines turquoise through clear, shallow waters.
-It is the third longest continuous barrier reef in the world, behind the Great Barrier Reef in Australia and the Mesoamerica Reef off Central America.
+This satellite image shows Fiji's second-largest island, Vanua Levu, and the Cakaulevu Reef that shelters the island's northern shore.
+Also called the Great Sea Reef, Cakaulevu is the third longest continuous barrier reef in the world.
 When combined with the nearby Pascoe Reef, Cakaulevu Reef is about 200 km (120 mi) long.
 On its own, the Cakaulevu Reef covers 202,700 sq km (77,200 sq mi).
+Photo courtesy of NASA.

-A beach on the island of Kuata, the smallest of the Yasawa Islands Group.
-Tourism is of growing importance to the island&apos;s economy; its deep lagoon is excellent for swimming and snorkeling.
+A beach on the island of Kuata, the smallest of the Yasawa Islands Group in Fiji.

 The sun rises over the horizon as waves lap the seawall in Lautoka, the second largest city in Fiji.
 Lautoka is on the west coast of the island of Viti Levu, in the Ba Province.
 Photo courtesy of the US Air Force/ Tech.
 Sgt.
 Benjamin Stratton.

 Fijians perform a traditional dance on Vanua Levu on 17 June 2015 for the crew of the hospital ship USNS Mercy (T-AH 19) as part of a ceremony during Pacific Partnership 2015.
-US and Fijian engineers worked together to build a new classroom at the Viani Primary School and celebrated with a ribbon cutting ceremony.
+US and Fijian engineers worked together to build a new classroom at the Viani Primary School and celebrated with a ribbon-cutting ceremony.
 Photo courtesy of the US Navy/ Chief Mass Communication Specialist Christopher E. Tucker.